Akascape/gegl-experimental-effects/README.md

 Precompiled binaries are provided in the `dist/` directory for convenience.
 Or you can download all the plugins from the [releases](https://github.com/Akascape/gegl-experimental-effects/releases/tag/releases).
 ### Windows
-- Download the .dll files:
+- Download the `.dll` plugin files:
 - Copy it to your GEGL plugin directory:
 ```
 C:\Users\<username>\AppData\Local\gegl-0.4\plug-ins\
 ```
 - Restart gimp
 ### Linux
-- Download the .so files:
+- Download the `.so` plugin files:
 - Copy it to your GEGL plugin directory:
 ```
 ~/.local/lib/gegl-0.4/